kalbir/best-iplayer-movies/README.md

 # Best iPlayer Movies

-This project scrapes BBC iPlayer for available movies and ranks them based on ratings from Rotten Tomatoes and IMDB.
+This project scrapes BBC iPlayer for available movies and ranks them based on ratings from IMDB.
 The results are presented in a static webpage.

 ## Features

 - Fetches current movies from BBC iPlayer
-- Retrieves ratings from Rotten Tomatoes and IMDB
+- Retrieves ratings from IMDB
 - Ranks movies based on combined ratings
 - Generates a static webpage with the results
 - Deploys the webpage to the internet